Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Quadrature in the parameter space

 \section{Quadrature in the parameter space}

-Having the solution $u\in L_{\rho}^2\big(\square; H_0^1(D)\big)$ of \eqref{eq:parprob} at hand, its expectation and variance are then given by the integrals \eqref{eq:E} and \eqref{eq:V}.
-To compute these integrals, we shall provide a sequence of quadrature formulae $\{Q_\ell\}$ for the Bochner integral
+The expectation and the variance of the solution \(u\) to \eqref{eq:parprob} are given by the integrals \eqref{eq:E} and \eqref{eq:V}.
+To compute these integrals, we employ a sequence of quadrature formulae $\{Q_\ell\}$ for the Bochner integral